YOUTH FOOTBALL HAS CHANGED.

 • Coach Alan Ellis

-Coach Alan Ellis is grateful and honored to serve as a youth football coach in Salado.
-A lifelong lover of the game, he believes football is more than just a sport-it's a powerful metaphor for life: its challenges, teamwork, perseverance, and the strength to get back up after being knocked down.
+A lifelong lover of the game, he believes football is more than just a sport – it is a powerful metaphor for life: it challenges, teamwork, perseverance, and the strength to get back up after being knocked down.
+He has a deep passion for mentoring young boys into strong young men-future husbands, fathers, and leaders in the community.

-• Coach Josh Kubiak
+• Coach Billy Lewis

 Want to Volunteer?